Master Pre-Approval Inspections: 4 Steps for Compliance Officers

 How does the FDA verify a facility's manufacturing capability during a PAI?

-Inspectors assess whether the facility can consistently produce the drug according to the specifications outlined in the application, which is crucial for passing the PAI inspection.
+Inspectors assess whether the facility can consistently produce the drug according to the specifications outlined in the application, which is crucial for passing the PAI.

 Why is data integrity important in a PAI?